OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-05-Security-Misconfiguration.md

 ## Business User Description

-In building a solution, many choices have to be made that can impact security.
-This risk is a bit of a “catch-all” where a user makes choices to settings that create risk.
+In building a solution, platforms provide a variety of features, each having an impact on security.
 They can range from how/where sensitive data is stored, encryption settings, and more.
+Users need to consider productivity vs risk when making the right choices to combine these features.

 ## Description